1. Suggesting a Beta Project

 2. Prioritising Beta Projects

-Step 1: Prioritise
+Step 1: Prioritise new suggestions

 Every 3 months we'll prioritise all suggestions received.
 They're prioritised against these criteria (and you can see the scoring if you click on an individual cell in the project submissions received).